stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 In the pre-computation step, each signer must generate and share _N - 1_ encrypted messages with each other signer.
-When there are hundreds of signers, as will be the case for this proposal, the size of the digital representation of this data is on the order of megabytes.
+When there are hundreds of signers, as will be the case for this proposal, the size of the digital representation of this data will be on the order of megabytes.
 Moreover, the pre-computation step must be re-executed each time the set of signers change, or if at least one signer misbehaved.

-In order to employ the FROST signing algorithm for block producers and stackers, this SIP defines a standard communication medium by which hundreds of signers can readily carry out the pre-computation step, accommodating even the degenerate case of having to perform it _N - M_ times in order to exclude
+In order to employ FROST signing for block producers and stackers, this SIP defines a standard communication medium by which hundreds of signers can readily carry out the pre-computation step, accommodating even the degenerate case of having to perform it _N - M_ times in order to exclude